hml230/hml230/README.md

 - 🔬 Currently exploring topics in **timeseries forecasting**, **geostatistics**, and **agentic AI workflows**

-- 🎨 Occasionally dabble in Blender and generative visuals
+- 🎨 Occasionally dabble in Blender
 ---

 🧠 **What I’m Working On**